The MathPert approach

 We fix understanding before chasing marks, because marks are the result of understanding.

 Most students who are labelled weak in maths are not weak at maths.
-They are missing one or two hidden steps from earlier, and every new topic quietly sits on top of that gap.
-MathPert finds the gap, rebuilds the method so the student understands why each step works, then drills for marks.
+They are missing one or two specific steps from earlier years, and every new topic sits on top of that gap.
+MathPert finds the gap, rebuilds the method with the reason behind it, then drills for marks.
 Understand first.
 Score next.

 Why marks drop